DarioDP/FeatureDetector/README.md

 The original plugin is available at https://github.com/Airblader/FeatureDetector

-The fork is available at https://github.com/DarioDP/FeatureDetector
+This fork is available at https://github.com/DarioDP/FeatureDetector

 ### Installation ###